 In my experience, preventative law is almost always cheaper than remedial law.
 Help me is almost always cheaper than fix me.
 If you see things as an entrepreneur, then you will understand this approach.

 I am licensed to practice law in California, which is where my office is located and where I practice law.
 I do not handle litigation matters and do not appear in court in California or any other state.
 This web site is designed to provide legal information and is not intended to be advertising.
 I do not seek to represent any party based solely on that party's visit to my web site in a state or other jurisdiction in which this web site fails to comply with all laws and ethical rules of that state.

 This web site and the articles contained on this web site are not legal advice and are not intended as legal advice.
 This web site and the articles contained on this web site are intended to provide only general, non-specific legal information.
 This web site and the articles contained on this web site are not intended to cover all the issues related to the topic discussed.
 The specific facts that apply to your matter may make the outcome different than would be anticipated by you.
 This web site and the articles contained on this web site are based on United States law.
 You should consult with an attorney familiar with the issues and the laws of your country.
-This web site and the articles contained on this web site do not create any attorney client relationship between you and Ivan Hoffman.
+This web site and the articles contained on this web site and any communication between you and Ivan Hoffman do not create any attorney client relationship or any other relationship between you and Ivan Hoffman until a formal attorney client relationship is established.
 This web site and the articles contained on this web site are not solicitations.

 · Affiliate Program Agreements